ad-sho-loko/mille/README.md

 ## mille

 mille is a toy text editor in less than 1K lines of code (not including test codes).
+It aims to be simple, readable codes, but works great.
 This project is inspired by [https://github.com/antirez/kilo](kilo).
-It also aims to be simple, readable codes.

 Moreover, mille doesn't depend on any external library.

 ![demo](https://github.com/ad-sho-loko/mille/blob/master/img/demo.gif)